deepak-panchal27/editorial-interface/backend/README.md

 # Editorial Interface - Backend RESTful API

 ## Description
-This project implements a RESTful API using Node.js, Express, and MongoDB for managing articles in an editorial interface.
+This project is a backend built using Node.js, Express.js, and MongoDB.
+It provides RESTful API endpoints for managing blogs and posts for editors, along with real-time communication capabilities using Socket.IO.

 ## Technologies Used
 - Node.js